ekamp/Embedded-Systems/Quiz1.md

 The above will change the clock speed of your board from standard to 12 mhz can change to many different values.</br>
 Changing the clock speed will change the timer speed also skewing the timer

+##Low Power Mode
+- Power consumption is of big concern within electronics such as mobile, and computers
+- How we use the MSP430 will effect how much power it uses
+- Our board has 4 different low power modes that control the clock which will result in less power consumption

+###Turn off Inputs
+- Turn unused I/O pins to output to prevent floating pins
+- Use pullup/pulldown resistors to prevent floating

+###Low Power Mode Subsystems
+- SCG1 : System Clock Generator 1
+    - Turns off the SMCLK and peripherals
+- SCG1 : System Clock Generator 0
+    - Turns off DCO
+- OSCOFF
+    - Turns off the crystal oscillator
+- CPUOFF
+    - Turns off the CPU

+###Low Power Modes
+- LPM0
+    - Turns off the cpu
+    - Goes from 360 micro amps to 56 micro amps
+- LPM2
+    - Turns off CPU and SMCLK
+    - Goes from 330 to 22
+- LPM3
+    - Turns off CPU, SMCLK, DCO
+    - Only uses .7 micro amps
+- LPM4
+    - Turns off everything
+    - Down to .1 micro amps

+###Sleeping
+- In order to save power we can sleep portions of the board using interrupts to wake those portions up
+- LPM3 is the best one to use, LPM4 needs special interrupts to wake up from sleep